-Acceptance into MATC Programs
+Acceptance into Manhattan Tech Programs

-Applicants will receive notification of acceptance into their program of study via mail at the address provided on the application after the completion of admission requirements.
+Applicants will receive notification of acceptance into their program of study via mail at the address provided on the application after the completion of their admission requirements.
 Students should reference the program of study for specific admission criteria.
 Acceptance is conditional, contingent upon the applicant's completion of admission and program requirements as well as attendance at New Student Enrollment/Orientation.
 If a student does not attend New Student Enrollment/Orientation, then he/she will forfeit his/her spot in the program to a student on the stand-by list that attended New Student Enrollment/Orientation.

 Applicants to the nursing program should be aware that certain criminal convictions would deny or restrict access to a Kansas nursing license.
 Specific information about these convictions is identified in Kansas law (KSA 65-1120).
-Please check with the Manhattan Area Technical College Division Chair of Nursing and Allied Health (785.320.4507) or the Kansas State Board of Nursing (785.296.4325) if you have questions.
+Please check with the Manhattan Area Technical College Director of Nursing (785.320.4543) or the Kansas State Board of Nursing (785.296.4325) if you have questions.